MrZenW/varbox/README.md

 box.merge(['classrooms', 'A','students', 'Ruofei'], { isAbsent: false });
 ```

-The new variable is merged from the original value and the value argument.
+The path will keep the old variable reference rather than a new variable;

 The path argument could be an `Array` or `String`, any other type of argument will override to an empty array `[]` .